Curriculum Outline

 PHY-209Intro Thermal Phy & Relativity1

-PHY-277Special Topics (Nonlinear Dynamics and Chaos)1
+PHY-277Special Topics (the following topics: Nonlinear Dynamics and Chaos)1

-PHY-278/CSC-271Special Topics (Quantum Computing)1
+PHY-278/CSC-271Special Topics (the following topics: Quantum Computing)1

 PSC-300Rsrch Mthds & Stats in Political Science1